 Dr. Tom Nebel has a Master of Divinity degree from Denver Seminary, and a Doctor of Ministry degree from Fuller Seminary in Pasadena, CA. He has served as the national Director of Church Planting for a Christian denomination, and during his tenure nearly 800 new churches were started across the US.
 He has authored six books on the subject of ministry improvement.
 He is a partner with GiANT Worldwide, an international leadership development consultancy.

 Dr. Daniel Green earned degrees from Trinity College (Trinity International University), Bradley University (M.A., Community Psychology), and University of Arkansas (Ph.
 D., Clinical Psychology).
 A Licensed Psychologist, he has served for 29 years as the Clinical Director of New Life Resources, Inc., a mental health clinic offering professional services in a Christian framework.
 He has faculty appointments with Trinity International University, Marquette University, Evangelical Theological Seminary of Prague and Charles University (Czechia).
 He is the author/co-author of 7 books and many articles.
 Dan has been married to Lynne for nearly 40 years and have a son, daughter, son-in-law, and two grandchildren.

 Angela Otto, CPA

 Angie graduated with a B.S. degree in accounting from Carroll University and received her CPA license shortly thereafter.
-She works for a local CPA firm as an auditor.
 Angie provides assistance to the Treasurer in bookkeeping for WIEA.
 She has worked for other nonprofits and hopes to put her knowledge and experience to work for WIEA.
 Angie was honored to join the board and is excited about the transformation stories coming out of our Wisconsin prison system.